MY NEW BUILD.

 that the model does not exceed 3000rpm hence I am aiming at running at 2500 rpm max.

-The electric motor with reduction gearing which is recommended not to run higher than 3250 rpm
+The electric motor with reduction gearing which is going in the model.

-SOME PICTURES OF THE FITTINGS MADE SO FAR.
+SOME OF THE FITTINGS THAT I HAVE MADE SO FAR.

 The same type of hatch as above but complete with a ladder going down to a lower deck level

 completed ready for fitting once required.
 This will be dropping down into a water proof compartment

 Below is just one of the many companion ways that need to be built.
 Again made from plasticard.

 One of the companion ways, with support brackets in place.
 41 pieces to each companion way.